 As search engines continue to develop their ability to interpret and understand quality content, their standards for how websites obtain authority continue to rise, as well.

-In 2009, strategists could achieve premier rankings by embedding links on just about any website, regardless of the link’s value to users or its relation to the original domain.
+A decade ago, strategists could achieve premier rankings by embedding links on just about any website, regardless of the link’s value to users or its relation to the original domain.
 Now, business owners are tasked with the responsibility for creating relationships with relevant thought influencers that offer high quality content to online consumers.

 In contrast, link “earning” involves strategists collaborating over what types of meaningful content they can create to share with other like-minded authorities online.